Kethnulee-Weerasinghe/Responsive-Headphones-Website/README.md

 This project aims to showcase strong UI and front-end skills via a mock e-commerce site for a headphone brand.
 The site adapts across devices, has animated scroll behavior, and provides a visually engaging browsing experience.

-- Responsive design (desktop / tablet / mobile)
-- Product showcase with images and details
-- Model specifications and highlight features section
-- Navigation menu (Home, About, Favorites, Models)
 - Footer with social links and site info
+- Fully responsive design (mobile, tablet, desktop)
+- Navigation with sections
+- Product showcase with images, model variants
+- Smooth scrolling / section anchoring

 ## Technologies Used